krzys9876/rubik_cube_js/README.md

 trogonomethic functions, some matrices, generally primary school math.
 It would be almost improper to use somebody else's code ;)

-For the same reason I did not want to generate any of the code.
+For the same reason I did not want to generate any of the essential code (CSS excluded!).
 Of course, I use LLM assisted coding but this time it was only for educational purposes.

 ---